Find Affordable College Courses

 $9,577 Average Tuition & Fees

 Out of the 12 schools in Ohio that were part of this year’s ranking, Franklin University landed the # 5 spot on the list.
-Franklin University is a moderately-sized private not-for-profit school located in the city of Columbus.
+Franklin University is a medium-sized private not-for-profit school located in the large city of Columbus.

 In-state tuition fees for undergraduate students at Franklin University are $9,577 per year.
 On average, compsci graduates from Franklin University take out $54,128 in student loans while working on their degree.